rkwrd/rkwrd.github.io/_posts/2015-04-12-cyclades_ii.md

 layout: post
 title: Cyclades, part II
 date: 2015-04-12 12-30-24
-published: false
+published: true
 ---

 ##Santorini

 We reached our hostel in Fira, the biggest city on the island, after dark and checked in.
 Afterwards we went for a short walk around the city centre.
-Despite it being pre-season, the main roads were already **teeming** with tourists.
+Despite it being pre-season, the main roads were already teeming with tourists.
 Most of them from China, it seemed, and mostly congregating in front of the numerous Chinese restaurants.
-As we eventually found out from a Albanian hostel clerk, groups of Chinese tourists travelled to Santorini during the more affordable pre- and post-season.
+As we eventually found out from a Albanian hostel clerk, groups of Chinese tourists travel to Santorini during the more affordable pre- and post-season and annoy the locals through extreme stinginess.

 After a quick bite to eat we headed back to the hostel.
 Upon closer inspection, the rooms and especially the bathrooms turned out to be very...rustic.
 Wait, no: rusty.
 And somewhat grimy, too.